megapossy/nuxt-tawing-supabase/README.md

 <!-- Highlight some of the features your module provide here -->
 - ⛰ &nbsp;Supabase API
-- 🚠 &nbsp;For server use only.
+- 🚠 &nbsp;For server and Vue app use.
 - 🌲 &nbsp;Ethyl4lyf!

 ## Quick Setup